Zaporizhzhia Medical Academy of Post-Graduate Education Ministry of Health of Ukraine

-SI Zaporizhzhia Medical Academy of Post-Graduate Education Ministry of Health of Ukraine is the institution of higher education with IV level of accreditation, operates on the basis of state ownership.
+The Zaporizhzhia Medical Academy of Post-Graduate Education, Ministry of Health of Ukraine is the institution of higher education with IV level of accreditation, operates on the basis of state ownership.
 It reports to the Ministry of Healthcare of Ukraine.

 History

 In 1926 the Board of the People Commissariat of Health Care of Ukraine made the decision to open a clinical institute of advanced training of doctors in the city of Odesa.
 In order to bring qualified medical personnel to the industrial centers of the country in 1955, the institution was transferred to the city of Zaporizhzhia.

 By the Order of Cabinet of Ministry of Ukraine from 26.11.2003 No.704-r Zaporizhzhia State Institute of Advanced Training of Doctors was reorganized in Zaporizhzhia Medical Academy of Post-Graduate Education (since 2011 - State Institution Zaporizhzhia Medical Academy of Post-Graduate Education Ministry of Health of Ukraine).

 From the first years of foundation at institute therapeutic and surgical faculties worked.
 On execution of the State program of reforming of primary medic and sanitary help to the population on bases of the general practice / family medicine in 2002 the faculty of family medicine was opened.
 Today in academy three faculties function: therapeutic, surgical and faculty of family medicine which unite 26 departments on which preparation of doctors on 62 base medical specialties (disciplines) in the direction 1201 "Medicine" are carried out.

 In SI Zaporizhzhia Medical Academy of Post-Graduate Education Ministry of Health of Ukraine the Institute of cardiovascular surgery and transplantology, and also scientific research institute of eye diseases work.
 Strategy of activity of SI ZMAPO Ministry of Health of Ukraine is ensuring quality of the higher education, preservation of achievements and traditions of the Ukrainian medical school, integration into world system of the higher education.
 The academy has considerable cultural traditions and executes mission of the center of professional development of doctors in the Zaporizhzhia region, and reproduction of intellectual potential of the country.